brillout/wildcard-api/docs/readme.template.md

 third parties
 to extensively access Facebook's social graph enabling them to build all kinds of applications.
-For an API with that many third party users, GraphQL is the fitting tool.
+For an API used by that many third party developers, GraphQL is the fitting tool.

 But, to create an internal API
-(an API consumed by code written within the same organization), [RPC](/docs/what-is-rpc.md#what-is-rpc) offers a simpler and more powerful alternative.
+(an API developed and used by developers working within a same organization), [RPC](/docs/what-is-rpc.md#what-is-rpc) offers a simpler and more powerful alternative.

 Large companies,